KDE/digikam-doc/getting_started/installation.rst

 .. note::

     Bundles using the **-debug** in file-name includes `debug symbols <https://en.wikipedia.org/wiki/Debug_symbol>`_ to catch debugger traces when application stop to work.
 Files are more heavy but this will help developers to found the origin of dysfunctions.
+See the :ref:`Get Involved <get_involved>` section for details.

 Minimum System Requirements
 ---------------------------